 $6.9 Million Garbage Truck Accident

-Truck accident cases are far more complex than standard car crash claims — and for good reason.
+Truck accident cases are far more complex than standard car crash claims, and for good reason.
 Commercial trucks can weigh up to 80,000 pounds when fully loaded, and a collision often results in catastrophic injuries or fatalities.
-But beyond the severity of the crash, truck accident cases involve unique legal, regulatory, and insurance challenges that make experienced representation essential.
+Beyond the severity of the crash, truck accident cases also involve unique legal, regulatory, and insurance challenges that make experienced representation essential.

 Truck accident cases also involve federal and state regulations.
 The Federal Motor Carrier Safety Administration (FMCSA) enforces rules regarding driver hours, required rest breaks, drug and alcohol testing, vehicle inspections, and load limits.
 If a trucking company or driver violated these regulations, it could provide strong evidence of negligence, but only if your lawyer knows how to find and use it.